datapartnership/welcome/README.md

 ### Documentation

 > Data documentation repositories curated for each Development Partner, based on their signed license agreements.

 Links to All Data Documentation:

+> **Important: The documentation is **NOT** open source, treat it as any proprietary World Bank asset.**

 | Development Partner | Documentation   | Package       | Repository    |
 |:-------------------:|:---------------:|:-------------:|:-------------:|